madeintandem/finish-line/README.md

 - `commitMutation` - Relay's [`commitMutation`](https://facebook.github.io/relay/docs/mutations.html) function wrapped up so you don't have to pass the `environment` in.
 - `current` - The current instance of Relay's [`environment`](https://facebook.github.io/relay/docs/relay-environment.html).
 This comes from the `create` function that was given to [`RelayEnvironmentProvider`](#relayenvironmentprovider) or [`relayRendererFactory`](#relayrendererfactory).
 Generally you won't need to actually use this `prop` because Finish Line wraps Relay up so you don't have to worry about it.
 - `refresh` - A function that will call the `create` function that was given to [`RelayEnvironmentProvider`](#relayenvironmentprovider) or [`relayRendererFactory`](#relayrendererfactory) to replace the current `environment`.
 This is handy when someone signs in or out of your application.
+You can also pass arguments through to your `createEnvironment` function if you'd like.
 If called in a `RelayEnvironmentProvider`, all of the `RelayEnvironmentProvider`'s children will update as a result.
 If called by a component rendered by a custom `RelayRenderer` (via `relayRendererFactory`), all custom `RelayRenderer`s that are rendered will update.

 It accepts a `wrappedComponentRef` `prop` that will provide a [`ref`](https://facebook.github.io/react/docs/refs-and-the-dom.html) of the wrapped component when rendered.